Skip to main content

 Join the elite

-A two-year, entirely online, part-time course, the Master of Project Management is endorsed by the AIPM.
+A two-year 100% online part-time course, the Master of Project Management is endorsed by the AIPM.
 It combines vital core units with industry-specific elective units, plus a powerful industry research project to create the ultimate project management experience.

 Candidates take units focusing on principles, planning, quality control, risk, leadership, contract management and more.
 Elective units include accounting, business management, engineering management, health services management, information and knowledge management, and people leadership.

 Upon completion of the Master of Project Management, entirely new career opportunities open up.
-From the startup environment (in 2018, StartupAus reported project management as one of the five most in-demand jobs globally) to multinational corporations, talented, experienced and well-educated project managers are essential for success.
+From the startup environment to multinational corporations, talented, experienced and well-educated project managers are essential for success.

 Those entering the project management field right now will discover a wealth of opportunity and choice and an environment where excellence is richly rewarded, both in terms of salary and engagement.